2asato/Udemy_Web_Developer_Bootcamp/YelpCamp/readme.md

 #Auth Pt.
 4 - Logout/Navbar
 *   Add logout route
 *   Prevent user from adding a comment if not signed in
+*   Add links to navbar

+#Auth Pt.
+5 - Show/Hide Links
-*   Show/hide auth links correctly
+*   Show/hide auth links in navbar correctly